Communicating with Whistleblowing Incident Reporters

 Organisations need to acknowledge the whistleblowing report and provide feedback, regardless of whether the report is substantiated.

-The acknowledgement and feedback the whistleblower receives is likely to create a connection as well as build trust between the employee and their speak-up service.
+The acknowledgement and feedback the whistleblower receives is likely to create a connection and build trust between the employee and their speak-up service.

 3. It can help build employee loyalty